 Merge Disciplines to Defend Against Cybercrime

-Utica College’s online Network Forensics and Incident Response specialization in the Bachelor of Science in Cybersecurity program prepares you with the exciting knowledge and skills to conduct computer network investigations when cyber-related incidents occur.
+Utica University’s online Network Forensics and Incident Response specialization in the Bachelor of Science in Cybersecurity program prepares you with the exciting knowledge and skills to conduct computer network investigations when cyber-related incidents occur.

 This specialization brings together both computer science and computer forensics to give you the hands-on experience necessary to safely and ethically collect digital evidence, recover data, and organize digital imaging to help law enforcement prosecute those responsible for cybercrimes.
 You’ll also learn what it takes to prevent attacks and make an organization’s network stronger through vulnerability assessments, cybersecurity scripting, and Python programming.